With ropes and hands, trawler crew save dozens of migrants from freezing waters after dinghy sinks | Law-Order

 With ropes and hands, trawler crew save dozens of migrants from freezing waters after dinghy sinks

-'PLEASE HELP' Images taken from aboard the fishing boat on Wednesday showed a partially deflated dinghy as a number of people, some wearing life vests, cling to the side of the vessel.
+Images taken from aboard the fishing boat on Wednesday showed a partially deflated dinghy as a number of people, some wearing life vests, cling to the side of the vessel.
+Kent County Council said they have taken 12 children who were on the dinghy into care and one of those who died was a teenager.

 Strachan said he had been sleeping when he was awoken by a member of the trawler crew who told him "there are migrants alongside the boat".
 "I stopped my boat and ran outside and along the port side there were five of them hanging off the side of my boat," he said.